 How to apply to be an authorised treatment facility (ATF) for ELVs, comply with ELV regulations and meet recycling targets.

-An ELV is a vehicle classed as waste.
+An ELV is a vehicle that is classed as waste.
 Waste is anything you discard, intend to discard or are required to discard.
-This includes metal sent for recycling or reuse.
+This includes metal you send for reuse or recycling.

-In England, to treat ELVs at a site you also need:
+In England, to treat ELVs at a site you need all of the following:

 Contact your local Environment Agency office and tell them you want to deal with ELVs on your site.

 If your site practices are acceptable, the Environment Agency will issue an environmental permit and approve you as an ATF for ELVs.
 Your business name and site details will appear on a public register.

 Find out how much the fee is in the Environmental permitting charging scheme and guidance document.

 Certificate of destruction (CoD): ATF responsibilities